perej1/sim-temporal-spatial-ssa/README.md

 `results/`.

-For plotting create directory `plots/`.
+For plotting, create the directory `plots/`.
 Then, plots can be produced with
 ```
 Rscript plot-boxplots.R
 ```